Zi Zhongyun: Viewpoints

-Comments on Her Career
+Comments on her career

 Zi categorized her career into three phases in an interview.
-From the 1950s to the 1970s, she worked at the World Congress of Advocates of Peace and the Chinese People’s Association for Friendship with Foreign Countries (CPAFFC).
+From the 1950s to the 1970s, she worked at the World Congress of Advocates of Peace and the Chinese People's Association for Friendship with Foreign Countries (CPAFFC).
 From the end of 1970 to the mid-1980, she primarily studied international affairs and politics, focusing on the US.
 She first worked at the China Institute of International Studies (CIIS), and then after 1985, she transferred to the Chinese Academy of Social Science.
-After she retired from CASS, she dedicated herself to more profound US studies and critical writing related to China’s temporary social issues.
+After she retired from CASS, she dedicated herself to more profound US studies and critical writing related to China's temporary social issues.
 She considered the last phase the most meaningful and contributed.

-Civil Education
+Civil education

-Zi claims that it is necessary to integrate civic education into regular classes.
-She emphasized in the interview that civic education enabled individuals to be aware of their rights and duties as citizens, including how to treat people properly when they are underaged and how to protect their autonomy and freedom by respecting others’ rights.
-A good citizen is a person who knows how to be accountable to their social obligations and advocate their rights.
+Zi claimed that it is necessary to integrate civic education into regular classes.
+She emphasized in the interview that civic education enabled individuals to be aware of their rights and duties as citizens, including how to treat underage people properly and how to protect their autonomy and freedom by respecting others' rights.
+She said that a good citizen is a person who knows how to be accountable to their social obligations and advocates for their rights.

 She claimed that China had entered the first stage of enlightenment of civic awareness through her observation of the 2008 Sichuan earthquake.
 She enumerated three pillars.
 First, non-governmental donation campaigns were happening nationwide.
 She looked forward to more charity campaigns even under governmental restrictions and regulations.
 Second, regional governments hindered volunteers from being helpful because the authorities would not distribute their authority and power.
 Third, the development of NGOs faced many obstacles and challenges under governmental scrutiny.

-The Ends of Education
+The ends of education

 Zi believes education enables citizens to access knowledge and facilitates the development of civilization and society.
 Furthermore, education cultivates qualified citizens, while the definition of citizenship varies from the era and social context.
-She emphasized the difference between citizens and subjects: citizens have fundamental rights, such as freedom of speech, the possession of the property, etc. However, citizens are also obligated to respect other citizens’ rights and should not violate them for self-interests.
+She emphasized the difference between citizens and subjects: citizens have fundamental rights, such as freedom of speech, the possession of the property, etc. However, citizens are also obligated to respect other citizens' rights and should not violate them for self-interests.